 Healthcare files contain highly personal information.
 If your medical data is compromised at any time, it may chip away at your privacy and even endanger your health.

-If you’re a PrivacyArmor member, here’s how to make sure you’ll be alerted if we find your information exposed:
+If you’re a PrivacyArmor member, here are two ways to make sure you’ll be alerted if we find your information exposed:

 - While in the portal, visit the Credit Monitoring tab to switch on our Credit Monitoring feature for an extra layer of protection